kleveross/ormb/README.md

 # ormb

-Manage Machine Learning/Deep Learning Models like Docker Images.
+Managing Machine Learning/Deep Learning Models like Docker Images.

 ormb helps you manage your Machine Learning/Deep Learning models.
 It makes your models easy to create, version, share and publish.